jhap1982/giveituruguay/2016/2016-10-16 - AccorHotels Arena, Paris, France/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-Around the World
+2. Around the World
-Otherside
+3. Otherside
-Snow ((Hey Oh))
+4. Snow ((Hey Oh))
-Dark Necessities
+5. Dark Necessities
-Parallel Universe
+6. Parallel Universe
-Me and My Friends
+7. Me and My Friends
-Je Suis Venu Te Dire Que Je M'en Vais part of JOSH Feasting on the Flowers
+8. Je Suis Venu Te Dire Que Je M'en Vais part of JOSH
+9. Feasting on the Flowers
-Look Around
+10. Look Around
-Californication
+11. Californication
-Go Robot
+12. Go Robot
-If You Have to Ask
+13. If You Have to Ask
-Hardcore Jollies tease
+14. Hardcore Jollies tease
-Sick Love
+15. Sick Love
-Under the Bridge
+16. Under the Bridge
-By the Way
+17. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Dreams of a Samurai
+18. Dreams of a Samurai
-Give It Away
+19. Give It Away

 ## Notes